 During anaphase A, the sister chromatids disjoin and move poleward and during anaphase B, the spindle poles move away from each other.
 In most organisms, anaphase A and anaphase B happen at the same time.
 However, the research suggests that in some cells these phases occur in a sequential manner.

 On the onset of anaphase, the enzyme separase acts on the cohesions (proteins binding the sister chromatids).
 This action splits the sister chromatids and now the chromatids become the individual chromosomes.
 This completes the anaphase A.

 In anaphase B, chromosomes move towards the opposite poles.
 There are two mechanisms proposed for this movement.
 One of them is the Pac-man mechanism, the name of which comes from a video game in which the character moves eating the dots coming in its way.
-According to the Pac-man mechanism, motor proteins present on the kinetochores walk the chromosomes along the k-fibers.
-After the motor proteins have passed, the k-fibers depolymerize at the kinetochore end.
+According to the Pac-man mechanism, motor proteins present on the kinetochores walk the chromosomes along the k-fibres.
+After the motor proteins have passed, the k-fibres depolymerize at the kinetochore end.

 Other researchers working with some different species suggest that the chromosomes are “reeled in” by the motor proteins and arrive at the poles.
-After they arrived at the poles, the k-fiber depolymerizes.
+After they arrived at the poles, the k-fibre depolymerizes.
 With research advancement, there comes a consensus now that both these mechanisms may play their relative roles in different cell types.

 - Chromosomal abrasion

 In structural chromosomal anomalies/chromosomal abrasion chromosome may lose some of its genetic material or there may occur addition, deletion, or substitution of one or more base pairs during the replication of chromosomes.
 These changes affect the genes and thus the phenotype of the individual.